Updated October 31, 2023

 Below is the top 6 Difference between Lease vs Rent

-Key Differences between Lease vs Rent:
+Key Differences Between Lease vs Rent

-Both Lease vs Rent are popular choices in the market; let us discuss some of the major Differences Between Lease vs Rent:
+Let us discuss some of the major Differences Between Lease vs Rent:

-- The duration of a lease agreement has usually lasted many years while rent agreements are generally made for less than a year.
+- The duration of a lease agreement has usually lasted many years, while rent agreements are generally made for less than a year.

 Below is the comparison Table Between Lease vs Rent

-|The basis of Comparison between Lease vs Rent||Lease Agreement||Rent Agreement|
+|The Basis of Comparison||Lease Agreement||Rent Agreement|

-|A legal contract binding two parties with respect to the usage of an asset for less than a year.|
+|Meaning||A legal contract binding two parties addressed as “lessor” and “lessee” for using assets lasting longer than a year.||A legal contract binds two parties concerning the usage of an asset for less than a year.|

-|Accounting treatment||Accounting treatment depends on the type of lease agreement.||Rental costs are always recorded as an expense on the income statement of the companies.|
+|Accounting treatment||Accounting treatment depends on the type of lease agreement.||Companies always record rental costs as an expense on their income statement.|

-|Expiration Option||Option to purchase the asset is available||No such purchase option available|
+|Expiration Option||The option to purchase the asset is available||No such purchase option is available|

-While the above example explains the difference between lease vs rents out an asset, in real life the decision to rent or lease includes careful consideration of many factors and constraints
+While the above example explains the difference between lease vs rents out an asset, in real life, the decision to rent or lease includes careful consideration of many factors and constraints